 Tin

-34. Kirsch is a colourless brandy traditionally made from which fruit?
+34. Kirsch is a colorless brandy traditionally made from which fruit?

 Cherries